How to get a Google Play publishers account and publish books on Google Play?

 Google Play Publishing is a bit of an enigma at the moment, at least if you want to publish to them.
 They are currently closed to accepting new publishing accounts, but Google Play is a major book seller, and indeed is about as good as Apple iBooks in terms of how much sales to expect, which means your average author is taking a massive pay cut if they don’t publish with them.
 Fear not, I’m here with a solution.
 First, we should go over some information about Google Play Publishers Accounts.

 Currently, you need to sign up via a distributor that already has an account with Google Play.
 The best by far is PublishDrive, and if you want to know my reasoning as to why they are the best, you can read this in-depth article here I wrote comparing the major distributors.
 Many other distributors don’t send to Google Play, including even some that did in the past such as Draft2Digital, at least at the time of writing this.
+Google changed their rules for distributors recently, and while PublishDrive had their new system up and running in a week, most other distributors just cut out Google completely.
 You can manage all outlets through PublishDrive, or you can only upload to Google Play – keep in mind PublishDrive sends to over 100 book sellers so I’m sure you’ll get some additional distribution to make up for the 10% lost.

-In the future, Google Play might open up to traditional sign-ups, and since I’m on the waiting list this article will be updated as soon as they make that decision.
+In the future, Google Play might open up to traditional sign-ups, and if that happens I will update this article.
 In the meantime, PublishDrive is a good solution, and you might find it’s nice to be able to upload to a 100 other book sellers to boot!
+This link will get you a free $25 Amazon advertising credit once you hit $25 in sales.